kalangkalang/nft-marketplace/README.md

     - docker compose build
 2. After build process is finished, run the docker image by executing this command
     - docker compose up

+# Notes
+- I only create validator for create product API
+- Actually i create it in validator.ts,